Counselling is a Spa Treatment for the Soul

 I am approved to work with eligible claimants of the Crime Victims Assistance Program

 I see therapy as an opportunity for clients to realize their own strengths and create the changes they envision for themselves through the safety of a supportive, caring and respectful client-therapist relationship.
 I believe in keeping therapy as brief as possible and focusing on solutions.

-I use an integrative approach in my work with clients, drawing from several different psychotherapeutic frameworks.
-I adapt the approach(s) that best meet the needs, goals, preferences, and situations of my clients.
+I use an integrative approach in my work with clients and supervisees, drawing from several different psychotherapeutic frameworks.
+I adapt the approach(s) that best meet the needs, goals, preferences, and situations of those I work with.
 I believe strongly in the importance of the counselling relationship and strive to create a safe, non-judgmental, and collaborative environment.
 I use in-depth client-centered therapy, cognitive behavioural therapy, and a somatic experiencing framework but also integrate art therapy techniques, narrative work and an attachment theory perspective where it suits the client.
 The CEDRIC Method for working with addictions including food and exercise challenges (eating disorders) also underlies much of my work.